MONTSERRAT CABALLÉ

 Moserrat Caballé

-She attracted international attention and fame in 1965, after a performance of Donizetti’s Lucretia Borgia at Carnegie Hall in New York, standing in for the American mezzo soprano Marilyn Horne which earned her a 25 minute standing ovation.
-After this great triumph she became more associated with the Italian Bel Canto repertoire.
+She attracted international attention and fame in 1965, after a performance of Donizetti’s Lucretia Borgia at Carnegie Hall in New York, standing in for the American mezzo soprano Marilyn Horne which earned her a 25 minute standing ovation.[4]
+After this great triumph she became ever more associated with the Italian Bel Canto repertoire including Maria Stuarda, Norma and Amelia.
+However, such was her versatility, that Caballé sang music almost every era, including popular hits, and her extensive repertoire is available for posterity in numerous recordings.
+For a time Caballé was one of the ‘two biggest moneymakers before the public’[5](the other being a certain tenor named Pavarotti).

 A consummate performer known for her intelligent and delicate interpretations and musicianship, Caballé combined these in her pure but powerful voice, capable of creating exquisite vocal shadings.
 She possessed a prized ability to spin the finest and highest gossamer of pianissimo, which led to her be considered one of the best sopranos of the 20th Century.

 Throughout her six decade career, Caballé recorded extensively.
-We are fortunate to have complete opera repertoire performances and recital albums with her exquisite performances.
-Amongst many rewards she also received 3 Grammys.
+We are fortunate to have complete opera repertoire performances and recital albums with her exquisite and exceptional vocal art.

 en_USEN